 A private lesson takes place once a week.
 All lessons are held in the afternoons and evenings.
 Playing in a group starts as soon as the instrument skills are deemed sufficient.
 Practices are held once a week or a little less often.

 Teaching the basics of music, or theory, supports the ability to play.
-Teaching begins the year the student turns 11 (or at 10 as a second subject).
+Teaching begins the year the student turns 10.
 The teaching group meets once a week.
-For those who start their instrument studies as seniors, the goal is that the studies in the basics of music begin during the second school year at the latest.

 The objectives for the studies at the basic study level are divided into four study modules, which are usually completed every two years.
 To obtain grades from the undergraduate studies, a study module is required that consists of level tests in the main instrument, playing together in a group and the basics of music.